OpenLeverage Community Council

 To ensure a fair outcome, vote power weighting per OLE has been applied to specific OLE holders as below:

 A bi-weekly goal setting, and Community Council call (text-based) on Discord will be held every two weeks.
-Each counselor and ambassador will present their contributions during the period, raise questions, and answer any questions from the community, with goal-setting for the next council call.
+Each counselor will present their contributions during the period, raise questions, and answer any questions from the community, with goal-setting for the next council call.